October is a beautiful month in Metro Vancouver. Autumn has arrived, Halloween decorations are up and there are free things to do.

 - Dovercourt Crypt – a haunted house in the Lynn Valley neighbourhood of North Vancouver where admission is by donation.

-- Forestridge Haunted Yard – a haunted house at a person’s home at 2988 Forestridge Place in Coquitlam.
+- Forestridge Haunted Yard – a haunted house at a person’s home in Coquitlam.
 Admission to it and the place next door is by donation.

-- LAHM Events & Activities – in celebration of Latin American Heritage Month, various events take place between now and November 2nd.
+- LAHM Events & Activities – in celebration of Latin American Heritage Month, various events and activities take place until November 3rd.

 - Museum of Surrey – the museum in Cloverdale is a great place to learn about local history.
 Admission is also free.